eyes and hour

 Ingredients

-To make these onigiri, you only need two simple Japanese ingredients, water, and salt.
+To make these easy onigiri rice balls, you only need two essential Japanese ingredients, plus water and salt.

-• Japanese white rice: Sometimes called "sushi rice" outside of Japan.
-Below, I'll go into detail about why I use Japanese white rice and my other recommendations.
+• Japanese white rice: Sometimes called “sushi rice” outside Japan, it’s key to getting the perfect texture and authentic flavor in your onigiri.
+Below, I’ll explain why I choose Japanese rice and share other great rice options for making rice balls.

-• Water: When making rice, the quality of water you cook your rice in matters.
-Use clean, filtered water whenever possible.
+• Water: The quality of water you use when cooking rice matters.
+For the best-tasting onigiri, use clean, filtered water whenever possible.

 How to Make Onigiri (Simplest Version)